How to use this template

 6. To avoid confusion for users only mandatory statements are to be made in the policy document –any non-mandatory statements can be placed in accompanying guidelines

 7. If it is necessary to add brief notes within the document do so by hyphenating and reducing the text

 Note – this clarifies that it is not a mandatory item

-8. Procedures documents may state ‘who’ is responsible (by role) if this is preferred and if they are not already included in the related policy
+8. Policy documents may state ‘who’ is responsible (by role)

-9. If hyperlinks are to be included in procedures, please provide necessary urls.
+9. If hyperlinks are to be included in policies, please provide necessary urls at the time of submission for publishing.
 Hyperlinks are to be incorporated into sentences i.e. not stating ‘click here’